Why Can't We Talk?

 Inappropriate Leadership Style

-Are your leaders directing when it would be more effective to coach?
-Telling when it would be inspiring or engaging to ask?
-Focusing their concern on tasks at the expense of a concern for people?
-Are they inviting dialogue, or are they broadcasting?
-If the leadership communication style is ill-fitted to the situation, the outcome is unlikely to be tailor-made to the original objectives.
+Are your leaders dictating and issuing orders when it would be more effective for them to coach their teams?
+Telling, when it would be more inspiring or engaging to ask?
+Focusing their concern on tasks, at the expense of a concern for people?